|People. Above all.|

 Customs Info for Visitors to Canada and Seasonal Residents

-The Canada Border Services Agency (CBSA) wants to help travellers find the information they need to know in order to enter Canada.
+The Canada Border Services Agency (CBSA) wants to help travelers find the information they need to know in order to enter Canada.
 They have compiled the following useful links to assist in your travel planning.

 Citizenship and Immigration Canada